TK-code202/Cooking-App/README.md

 ## Description

-_The application contains seperate forms for performing different conversions.
+_This application contains seperate forms for performing different conversions.
 The user inputs the numbers and the result is returned in a different unit.
 There are only a few unit conversions available in this application._

 ## Setup/Installation Requirements